 Supporting thousands of individual artists, community and cultural organisations through National Lottery Project Grant.

-Providing four funding options for; Rebuilding Biodiversity, Community Buildings, Recreation and Partnership.
+Providing funding options for communities near landfill sites in four areas: Rebuilding Biodiversity, Community Buildings, Recreation and Partnership.

 All grants awarded are for environmental education projects, outdoor learning and ‘learning from the land’.
 The Trustees would like to see applicants addressing key global concerns through educational projects which focus on issues such as (but not exclusive to): connecting with nature, climate change, environmental pollution, loss of biodiversity, farming and food production, renewable energy, mental and physical wellbeing, social justice.